How to Install Puppet on Ubuntu Linux

 Now that the repository is installed, run the commands below to install Puppet Server.

 That should install the server on Ubuntu.
-After installing, the commands below can be used to stop, start and enable the server to automatically start up when the server boots.
+After installation, the commands below can stop, start, and enable the server to start up automatically when the server boots up.

 To validate that Puppet is installed and ready, run the commands below.